 Now that you’re clear on where those walking boots will be taking you and what all the components of hiking boots are, here are a few more things to consider when buying your new boots:

 Getting the best value out of your buy is an inevitable part of shopping for anything – and especially for new gear.
 But if you’re looking to bag a bargain on your next spend-athon, then make sure that boot shopping isn’t on the agenda.
-Buying walking boots is a long term investment that you shouldn’t scrimp on, and unfortunately, the best hiking boots for women don’t come cheap.
+Buying walking boots is a long term investment that you shouldn’t scrimp on, and unfortunately, the very best hiking boots for women don’t come cheap.

 So keep an open mind about your budget and you’ll come away with a great fitting and comfortable boot, that won’t leave you desperate to take them off at the end of your hike.